Guide

 # Send via configured account

-A purpose-built SMTP testing tool.
-Lets you craft raw SMTP sessions with full control over every protocol step.
+A purpose-built SMTP testing tool first released in 2003. swaks lets you craft raw SMTP sessions with full control over every protocol step.
 Perfect for testing mail server configurations, debugging delivery issues, and verifying SPF/DKIM setups.
 Not designed for day-to-day email use.

 # Test SMTP connectivity